 - 1. Chapter 3, chapter 4 and chapter 5 of this CAO do not apply to employees who are paid an actual wage that exceeds the maximum amount on which social insurance contributions are based. - 2.
 Chapter 3 of this CAO does not apply to employees in the position of works manager with a wage lower than the maximum wage on which social insurance contributions are based. - 3.
-The maximum income base for contributions towards the employee insurance schemes [premie-inkomensgrens] referred to in paragraphs 1 and 2 above is: - € 57,232, as from 1 January 2020 - € 58,311, as from 1 January 2021 - € 59,706, as from 1 January 2022.
+The maximum income base for contributions towards the employee insurance schemes [premie-inkomensgrens] referred to in paragraphs 1 and 2 above is: € 66,956, as from 1 January 2023.
 These are pro-rata amounts if no full-time employment is involved and/or if employment does not last all year.